Stacey Brown, MA, LMHC, NCC, HS-BCP, CCBT, CART, ACS

 Stacey Brown has been an active member and leader of several Southwest Florida community and professional boards, including the CHADD Professional Advisory Board.
 She served on the CHADD Editorial Advisory Board of Attention magazine, a national publication.
 Stacey Brown is a former President of the Lee County Counselors' Association and a Regional Director for the Florida Counselors Association.

-She has served as a previous member of the Fort Myers Women's Community Club and the Lee County Human Services Advisory Board.
+She has served as a member of the Fort Myers Women's Community Club and the Lee County Human Services Advisory Board.
+She serves as a Board Member for Caloosahatchee Mindfulness, a SWFL based resource for mindfulness education and practice.
 She is a current member of the Lee County Kappa Kappa Gamma Alumni Club.
 She has served as a volunteer for the Lee County School Board, Habitat for Humanity's Women Build project, the Abuse, Counseling and Treatment Center, the Alliance for the Arts, the Lee County Democrats and Free Mom Hugs in Fort Myers, Florida.
 She is a contributing artist and volunteer for the Abuse, Counseling and Treatment Center's Arts for ACT event to help raise money to support the local domestic violence services.
 Stacey volunteers with Kappa Kappa Gamma Sorority to deliver mental health education to college women across the country through the "Behind Happy Faces" curriculum and is the "Counselor on Call" for artists who are in residence at the Robert Rauchenberg Artists in Residency Program on Captiva Island.

-Stacey is passionate about issues surrounding social justice, women's rights, human rights and mental health and has participated in the Womens' March in Washington DC, the March for Our Lives in Washington DC and many local campaigns, rallies and advocacy events to promote unity and tolerance for everyone and legislative growth to promote women's healthcare, school safety and mental health awareness.
+Stacey is passionate about issues surrounding social justice, women's rights, human rights and mental health.
+She regularly advocates and engages in marches, campaigns, rallies and advocacy events focused on equal rights.
+Stacey has participated in the Womens' March in Washington DC, the March for Our Lives in Washington DC and many local events to promote unity and tolerance for everyone and legislative growth to promote women's healthcare, LGBTQ rights, school safety and mental health awareness.
+An artist in her own right, Stacey often engages in local calls for artists and juried exhibitions.
+Her paintings, jewelry and painted furniture have been on exhibit and for sale at the Alliance for the Arts, the Florida Gulf Coast University Gallery and the ACT Gallery among others.

-Originally from Alabama, Stacey has been married for twenty years, has three daughters and has lived in Fort Myers, Florida since 1988.
+Originally from Alabama, Stacey has lived in Florida since 1988.
 In her free time, Stacey spends time with her daughters, friends, and her faithful dog, Flaco.
-Stacey enjoys painting, reading, photography, yoga practice and being in nature.
+She enjoys reading, yoga practice, meditation, live music, being in nature, having fun with her daughters and friends and creative pursuits such as painting, photography and mixed media art.